Woodworking with power tools can be a messy business. Dust and chips ahoy! But what is the best way to minimize the mess and hassle?

 And it can be attached to most power tools, large and small.

-Some have a blow feature so can even be used to clear leaves from the yard.
+Some have a blow feature, so they can even be used to clear leaves from the yard.

 So a shop vac is much more versatile.